webdetails/repositorySynchronizer/documentation/PRSspecs.md

 * _delete_: a checkbox stating if non-existing files on the origin repository should be deleted on the destination repository.

 The dashboard also contains a *table*, which will be shown when the user chooses one of the previous three actions, listing the existing differences to be committed.
-This table should contain the *Id*, the *location* and the *modification status* (*to be deleted*, *to be modified* or *to be created*) for each item (file or directory) listed.
+This table should contain the *Id* (path starting on repo location + filename), the *modification status* (*to be deleted*, *to be modified* or *to be created*) for each item (file or directory) listed.
 It should also contain a column with a visual insight about the *direction of modifications migration* (i.e. if the specific item is being copied from JCR to the file system or vice-versa). this last column should be relevant in case the user has chosen to "synchronize" the repositories).

+Additionally, when the table is shown, two confirmation buttons should appear: _"Ok"_ and _"cancel"_.

-_Remark_: the items in the table for which the corresponding modification status is *to be deleted* should be displayed on the table and processed by the endpoint only in the case the delete checkbox (see above) is ticked.
+_Remark 1_: the items in the table for which the corresponding modification status is *to be deleted* should be displayed on the table and processed by the endpoint only in the case the delete checkbox (see above) is ticked.

+_Remark 2_: the three main buttons (_Export from JCR_, _Import to JCR_ and _Synchronize JCR with File System_), should have a visual insight on the direction of the modification (e.g..: an arrow from JCR to File System for the export button, and arrow from the File System to JCR for the import button and a bidirectional arrow linking both JCR and FS).

 ### Navigation